saud-learning-services/course-details/README.md

    > i.e `API_TOKEN = 'some string here'``

-#### 4. Make sure your terminal in VSCode is in the right directory and activate the environment
+#### 4. Make sure your terminal in VSCode is in the right directory
 In the terminal in VS Code:
    - Make sure you are in the right directory (if you opened the folder in vscode and see the project files in the explorer, then you are in the right directory) - check with the command:
    - > `$ pwd`